fyngyrz/slacker/README.md

 `slacking.py` is software that brings the extensive text manipulation capabilities of my `aa_macro.py` library to slack's groupware.

-The way it works is you type a "slash command" invocation into a room, which is private \(meaning, no one sees what you type but you\) the slash command sends what you typed off to your webserver without dumping it in the public channel, where it is fed through `aa_macro.py` by `slacking.py`, and then returned to the room publicly in the processed form, identified as having come from you.
+The way it works is you type a "Slash Command" invocation into a room, which is private \(meaning, no one sees what you type but you\) the slash command sends what you typed off to your webserver without dumping it in the public channel, where it is fed through `aa_macro.py` by `slacking.py`, and then returned to the room publicly in the processed form via a slack WebHook, identified as having come from you.
+Here's the data flow:

+**SlashCommand \(--\> server/slacking.py --\> aa_macro --\> WebHook --\>\) Channel

 For instance, my ID on slack is "fyngyrz", and the slash command I've set up uses **/m** so this is an example of one of the things I can do:

 After I type this: **/m The temperature here is \{tmp\}**